 - County and metropolitan record offices that hold poor-law records are listed on a separate page on this site.

 - Many Poor Law records are included in the National Register of Archives — try doing a "Corporate Search" and entering a search term such as "poor".

-- The locations of archives can be found available in the ARCHON Directory of UK Archives.
-ARCHON lets you browse an alphabetical list, and also search its database.
+- The locations of archives can be found available in the Find-an-Archive directory of UK Archives.
+The facility lets you browse an alphabetical list, and also search its database.

 - For London unions and parishes, the London Metropolitan Archives is the best starting place.
 The LMA produce a useful Guide to Poor Law Records in London and Middlesex.
 Other archives in the London area may be located via the AIM25 (Archives Inside the M25) web site.

 - For Scotland, the Scottish Archives Network is a good starting point for locating poorhouse records, while general births/marriages/deaths and census records can be accessed via Scotland's People.